-ТОРІС ANSWER DETAILS Payroll 9 YES Arkansas law requires employers generally to make and keep for not less than three (3) years a record of the name, address and occupation of each employee, the rate of pay, and the daily and weekly hours worked and wages paid to such employees, as well as other information.
-Personnel Files - Employee Access NO Arkansas law does not grant private sector employees any rights of access to their personnel files.
-Unemployment Insurance 10 YES Employers subject to paying unemployment taxes must submit quarterly wage reports .
+Topic Answer Summary Payroll 9 YES Arkansas law requires employers generally to make and keep for at least three (3) years a record of the: Name Address Date of birth if under 19 years of age, Sex

+Occupation of each employee, Time of day and day of week on which the employee's workweek begins, The rate of pay for any workweek where overtime compensation is due and the basis on which wages are paid e.g., hourly, daily or weekly; The daily and weekly hours worked; Wages paid to such employees and the total additions or deductions from wages paid each pay period; The date of payment and the pay period covered by payment; As well as other related payroll information.
+Personnel File - Employee Access NO Arkansas law does not grant private sector employees any rights of access to their personnel files.
+Unemployment Insurance 10 YES Employers subject to paying unemployment taxes (see above) must submit quarterly wage reports .
 Employers with more than 250 employees must file electronically.
-Workers' Compensation 11 YES Employers involved in agricultural farm labor are exempt from Arkansas workers' compensation requirements.
+Workers' Compensation 11 YES / NO Employers are generally required to carry workers' comp. insurance if they have three (3) or more employees.
+However, employees performing agricultural farm labor are exempt from Arkansas workers' compensation requirements.
 OSHA NO Arkansas does not have a federally-approved occupational and health regulatory program for the state, therefore private sector workforces must comply with federal occupational safety and health standards and recordkeeping requirements.
 Refer to the federal fact sheet.
 Federal YES There are numerous federal rules about recordkeeping.
 Employers should review the federal fact sheet.